Sphereon-Opensource/SSI-SDK/packages/data-store-common/README.md

 ---

-SSI-SDK data storage entities based on TypeORM.
+SSI-SDK data storage common entities and interfaces based on TypeORM.
 This package provides entities that relate to data storage.
 Please note they need to be used with the @sphereon/data-store and @sphereon/connection-manager packages

 ## Installation